ABorgna/site/slides/20220628-QPL/slides.md

 **[Lambda terms]**

-- Lambda terms on states are translated as diagrams
+- Translating a lambda term for states is simply taking the bound variable from the context of the internal term,
-- Diagrams are flexible, lambda is moving the variable to the context
+- and connecting it back into the output type.
-- Application is connecting the appropriate wires
+- An application is then splitting that function type and connecting the input to the input term and the output to the output of the diagram.

 ---